skalenetwork/skale-consensus/docs/consensus-spec.md

 ## 2.3 Normal block processing vs catchup.

-Note that in addition to normal block processing, a node can receive blocks through `block catchup` mechanism.
+In addition to normal block processing, a node can receive blocks through `block catchup` mechanism.

 `Block catchup` means that the `node` does not participate in `block consensus`.
-Instead, it simply downloads  `committed blocks` from other `nodes`, verifying `block signatures`. `block catchup` typically happens when a node is powered on after being offline, or if the nework connection of the node is slower than 2/3 of other nodes, so they reach consensus without the node participating. `Block catchup` can also be used by `third-party nodes` that do not participate in `core chain`, such a `archive nodes`.
+Instead, it simply downloads  `committed blocks` from other `nodes`, verifying `block signatures`. `Block catchup` typically happens when:

+*  a node is powered on after being offline,
+*  the nework connection of the node is slower than 2/3 of other nodes, so they reach consensus without the node participating.

+  Block catchup` is also be used by `achive nodes` that do not participate in `core chain`.

-`block consensus` and `block catchup` run in parallel.
+On core nodes `block consensus` and `block catchup` run in parallel.
 This means that every node in addition to normal `block consensus` procedure makes periodic random connections to other nodes, to attempt to download ready committed blocks.

-## 2.4 Skaled overview
+## 2.4 Skaled agent overview

-Each `node` runs `skaled`, SKALE software blockchain agent.
+Each `node` runs `skaled`, SKALE software PoS blockchain agent.

 `skaled` is composed of: